 How secure is my information?

 Datamaxx and our partners recognize the importance of secure online transactions and takes steps to safeguard the privacy of information you provide through online forms.
-For your online authorization or use of REDTAIL and iReviewNow, programs encrypt the information you provide on the request form before transmission to our secure computer systems.
+For your online authorization or use of REDTAIL, programs encrypt the information you provide on the request form before transmission to our secure computer systems.
 This information is decrypted only upon receipt by us.
 Physical, electronic, and procedural safeguards designed to guard your personally identifiable information are maintained in strict adherence to government and industry regulations and standards.

 Further, our website’s security protocols and measures are designed to protect the personally identifiable information you provide from unauthorized access or alteration.
 These measures include physical security, technological security measures, and encryption of certain information.